Burgau: History

 In the German Peasants' War in 1525, Burgau supported the Leipheimer Haufen against Ulm, but was defeated by the Swabian League.
-The city suffered badly during both the Thirty Years' War and the War of the Spanish succession.
+The city suffered badly during both the Thirty Years' War and the War of the Spanish Succession.

 Ferdinand II's successor, his nephew Emperor Rudolph II, entrusted the margraviate to Charles von Österreich, Ferdinand II's second son by his morganatic wife Philippine Welser, daughter of a wealthy Augsburg burgher.
-Charles was the last holder of the margraviate, from 1609–18; on his death, the land returned to the senior Austrian Habsburg line.
+Charles was the last holder of the margraviate, from 1609 to 1618; on his death, the land returned to the senior Austrian Habsburg line.
 When that archducal line expired, with the death of Sigismund Francis, the Viennese court took responsibility for the margraviate.

 A significant Jewish community existed in Burgau from early medieval times to the beginning of the 17th century and reached its pinnacle in the 1500s.
 In 1617, after being accused of "excessive usury," the Jewish community was officially expelled.

 In 1805, by the Peace of Pressburg, Napoléon forced a defeated Emperor Francis II to cede Further Austria to French allies on his abdication and the dissolution of the Holy Roman Empire, with Burgau passing to the new kingdom of Bavaria.

 In September 1853, the Ulm–Augsburg railway was built as part of the Bavarian Maximilian's Railway (Bayerische Maximiliansbahn) through Burgau, with the station officially opening on 1 May 1854.
 Bavarian administrative reforms in 1862 established a court, a notary, and a tax office; the following year, a large fire resulted in the creation of a volunteer fire service.